 Q:Do you have any references?

 We are happy to provide two references upon request.
 Once we receive your request we will contact two active clients to get their permission to have you contact them.

 Q:What does all this cost?

 Costs vary depending upon the type of property you have.
-Contact us here
+Our rates can be obtained here

 Q:How do I get started?

 If you currently have a property manager that needs to be terminated:

 - Check your current property management contract to see what type of notice is required.
 It is typical that you will be required to give a 30 day notice.
 If possible, call the manager to see if they will accept a shorter notice.
 Many will, especially if they know that you are unhappy.
 If you do not have a written contract, assume 30 days is required.

 - Compose a brief letter as follows: “Please terminate your services on ______________ (property address), effective __________ (date).
 A representative of HomePointe Property Management will be in touch with you prior to the termination date to pick up keys and any pertinent files.
 Please send remaining funds in my account directly to me including tenant security deposits.